Very few things will impress a PM interviewer more than bringing a new insight to them about the product he/she works on.

 How can you do that?
 Go deep on the product.

-First, let's get one thing straight: interviews are not the right venue to be learning basics about how the product works.
+First, let's get one thing straight: interviews are not the right venue to learn the basics about how the product works.

 Remember, if you get the job, you will be managing the product, determining which features to build, etc. Thus, it's not confidence inspiring if you walk into an interview and don't have the foggiest idea about how the product works.
 It seems obvious, yet many candidates screw this up.
 Don't be one of them!